mopar400/KlipperBackup_Neptune_3/README.md

 Thanks go out to Makers Source YouTube Video : https://www.youtube.com/watch?v=LQmFUqjWiUs

 Also:

 https://lazarofilm.gitbook.io/3d-printing/creating-a-github-backup-for-klipper
-Creating a GitHub backup for Klipper and all the useful information Installing Git on my PI and setting it up:
+Creating a GitHub backup for Klipper and all the useful information of Installing Git on my PI and setting it up

 For all the added Information:

 https://github.com/th33xitus/kiauh/blob/master/resources/gcode_shell_command.py